Ewenwan/XNOR-Net-1/examples/cifar10/readme.md

     I0317 21:54:47.129461 2008298256 solver.cpp:114] Test score #0: 0.5504
     I0317 21:54:47.129500 2008298256 solver.cpp:114] Test score #1: 1.27805

-For each training iteration, `lr` is the learning rate of that iteration, and `loss` is the training function.
-For the output of the testing phase, **score 0 is the accuracy**, and **score 1 is the testing loss function**.
+For each training iteration,
+	`lr` is the learning rate of that iteration, and `loss` is the training function.
+For the output of the testing phase,
+     **score 0 is the accuracy**,
+ and **score 1 is the testing loss function**.

 And after making yourself a cup of coffee, you are done!
+训练完成：
     I0317 22:12:19.666914 2008298256 solver.cpp:87] Iteration 5000, Testing net
     I0317 22:12:25.580330 2008298256 solver.cpp:114] Test score #0: 0.7533
     I0317 22:12:25.580379 2008298256 solver.cpp:114] Test score #1: 0.739837